Intellectual Property Institute

-This year we feature Professor John Golden of the University of Texas School of Law and Professor Tim Holbrook of Emory University School of Law, debating the topic IP at the Supreme Court: Guidance or Garbage?
-The debate will take place at noon on Friday, November 21, 2014, in the moot court room at Richmond Law.
-As always, the debate is open to the public, and a Q&A and reception will follow.
-We have applied for CLE credit as well.
+This 2014 debate featured Professor John Golden of the University of Texas School of Law and Professor Tim Holbrook of Emory University School of Law, debating the topic IP at the Supreme Court: Guidance or Garbage?
+It took place on Friday, November 21, 2014, in the moot court room at Richmond Law.
+If you missed it, watch the video.

 On November 15, 2013.
 Professor Mark Janis of Indiana University Maurer School of Law and Professor Andrew Torrance of University of Kansas School of Law debated the topic Design Patents: Great Idea, or Greatest Idea?
 A video of the debate is available on our YouTube channel.
 The proceedings start about thirty-five seconds in.

 On September 22, 2012, as part of the IP Institute's conference on Global IP Enforcement in Washington, DC, Professor Rochelle Dreyfuss of NYU School of Law and Robert Armitage, general counsel of Eli Lilly & Co debated the topic TRIPS: Too Far or Not Far Enough?
 A video is on our YouTube channel, although the beginning of the debate is mysteriously missing.